Scalingo/documentation/_posts/addons/2000-01-01-openvpn-addon.md

 - What happen if the connection is cut?

-The openvpn automatically schedules reconnections, using an exponential backoff logics (restart instantly first time, then wait longer and longer according to the number of consecutive failures).
+The OpenVPN automatically schedules reconnections, using an exponential backoff logics (restart instantly first time, then wait longer and longer according to the number of consecutive failures).

-- Where can I find an comprehensive documentation of OpenVPN Config files?
+- Where can I find an comprehensive documentation of OpenVPN config files?

 The [official OpenVPN wiki](https://community.openvpn.net/openvpn/wiki) contains everything you might need to configure the OpenVPN client and server.